David Satcher Public Health Scholars Program

 The David Satcher Public Health Scholars Program provides tuition support and the opportunity to conduct research at the Satcher Health Leadership Institute to students from under-represented backgrounds.
 The program honors the public health contributions of David Satcher, M.D., Ph.D., and his commitment to eliminate health disparities for racial and ethnic minorities and individuals from economically disadvantaged backgrounds.

-- Two-year scholarships, awarded annually on the basis of merit
+- Two-year scholarship, awarded annually

 - Provides full- or partial-tuition support and the opportunity to conduct research at the Satcher Health Leadership Institute at Morehouse School of Medicine